chuck-sys/Cellular_Automata/README.md

 Cellular_Automata
 =================

-Cellular_Automata is a program intended to experiment with different<br>
+**Cellular_Automata** is a program intended to experiment with different<br>
-types of cellular automata, such as Game of Life, Maze, HighLife, etc.
+types of cellular automata, such as *Game of Life*, *Maze*, *HighLife*, etc.
+It gives you the opportunity to program it to do what you want it to do, and<br>
+have more control over what you are doing.

 Version:	v1.1.0